reactphp/promise/README.md

 ### When

-The `React\Promise\When` class provides useful methods for joining, mapping and reducing collections of Promises.
+The `React\Promise\When` class provides useful methods for creating, joining, mapping and reducing collections of Promises.

 #### When::all()